sv4u/musicdl/README.md

 **What the workflow does**:

-1. Validates branch is `main` and working directory is clean
+1. Validates branch is `main` and working directory is clean (manual trigger only)
-2. Calculates the next version based on the selected release type
+2. Calculates the next version based on the selected release type (manual trigger only)
-3. Validates that there are commits to include in the release
+3. Validates that there are commits to include in the release (manual trigger only)
-4. Displays a preview of the release (version, commit count)
+4. Displays a preview of the release (version, commit count) (manual trigger only)
-5. Creates and pushes a git tag with the new version
+5. Creates and pushes a git tag with the new version (manual trigger only)
 6. Builds Docker image from `musicdl.Dockerfile`
 7. Publishes Docker image to GHCR with version and latest tags
 8. Verifies the image was published successfully

-**Dry-Run Mode**:

-The workflow supports a dry-run mode that allows you to test the entire release process without creating tags or publishing images.
-This is useful for:

-- Validating version calculation logic
-- Testing workflow changes in pull requests
-- Debugging release issues without creating test releases

-In dry-run mode, the workflow will:

-- ✅ Validate branch and working directory
-- ✅ Calculate and display next version
-- ✅ Show preview with commit count
-- ✅ Build Docker image (but not push)

-In dry-run mode, the workflow will NOT:

-- ❌ Create git tags
-- ❌ Publish Docker images
-- ❌ Make any changes to the repository

 **Published Images**: